Thursday, June 29, 2017

 What the hell is that kid in the above cover asking for?
 That truly is the mystery of all, isn't it?
 Curiosity is burning my insides.
 Or maybe it's the banging honey and spices sandwich I just ate that's doing so.
 What do you mean, there's no such thing?!
 Oh well.

 It's another post, and yet again we discuss the impact a hip hop act leaves on their own discography when dropping an undisputed timeless contribution to the genre.
 Some, like Mobb Deepsucceed in honing their craft to the point of blowing away their previous material.
-Others, like Nas, carry over enough qualities from their magnum opus to make their upcoming material almost but not quite as good.
+Others, like Nas, carry over enough qualities from their magnum opus to make their upcoming material arguably just as good.

 Then, you got people like a certain Cory Woods, bka Raekwon of the legendary Wu-Tang Clan aka the Chef aka Lex Diamonds aka Louis Rich aka Cheffy, (my favorite) who drop an album considered so polarizingly against the excellence of his previous work that the lasting damage would take him years, years, to fix.